rpcpool/yellowstone-faithful/README.md

 ### Limitations

-The testing server (`rpc-server-car` and `rpc-server-filecoin`) only supports single Epoch access.
+The (deprecated) testing server (`rpc-server-car` and `rpc-server-filecoin`) only supports single Epoch access.
 The production server supports handling a full set of epochs.

 Filecoin retrievals without a CDN can also be slow.
 We are working on integration with Filecoin CDNs and other caching solutions.
 Fastest retrievals will happen if you service from local disk.